 Made with 65% alcohol which is still effective for cleaning hands but not as harsh as some wipes.
 Contain aloe for a soothing effect.
 No parabens or other harsh ingredients.
 Three packs for the price.

-They smell strong and unpleasant, but in a pinch during the COVID-10 pandemic, you may not mind.
+They smell strong and unpleasant, but in a pinch, you may not mind.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.